Data Driven Optimization of GPU efficiency for Distributed LLM-Adapter Serving: Evaluation

 \subsection{Digital Twin}

-We evaluate the accuracy of the proposed Digital Twin (DT) by comparing its predicted performance metrics against those measured on a real \Gls{LLM}-adapter serving system, assessing its ability to reproduce system behavior across a wide range of different workloads.
-These are generated through a Cartesian combination of two adapter-size sets\textemdash high-to-low \(\{8,16,32\}\) and medium-to-low \(\{8,16\}\)\textemdash and two arrival-rate regimes\textemdash high \(\{1.6, 0.8, 0.4\}\) and low \(\{0.1, 0.05, 0.025\}\) requests per second.
-For each workload, adapters randomly select a size and a Poisson arrival rate from the chosen sets, producing heterogeneous configurations.
+We evaluate the accuracy of the proposed DT by comparing its predicted performance metrics against those of a real \Gls{LLM}-adapter serving system, assessing its ability to reproduce system behavior across a wide range of different workloads.
+These are generated through a Cartesian combination of two adapter-size sets\textemdash high-to-low \(\{8,16,32\}\) and medium-to-low \(\{8,16\}\)\textemdash and two Poisson arrival-rate regimes\textemdash high \(\{1.6, 0.8, 0.4\}\) and low \(\{0.1, 0.05, 0.025\}\) requests per second.
+For each workload, adapters randomly select a size and a arrival rate from the chosen sets, producing heterogeneous configurations.
 The number of served adapters is varied from 8 to 384, and the corresponding values of \(A_{max}\) are explored within the same range.
-Real-system experiments are executed for one hour per configuration.
-DT accuracy is quantified using the \Gls{SMAPE} across all scenarios.
+Real-system experiments are executed for one hour per configuration, and accuracy is quantified using the \Gls{SMAPE} across all scenarios.
 Results are summarized in Table~\ref{table:evaluation_table_dt_smape} under the \textit{Predictable arrivals} setting.
 Two variants of DT input information regarding request lengths are evaluated.
-In the \textit{Original} variant, the DT receives the exact input and output token lengths observed in the real system.
+In the \textit{Original} variant, the DT uses exact input and output token lengths from the real system.
 In the \textit{Mean} variant, all requests use identical token lengths equal to the workload average.
 This latter configuration reflects the information typically available in practice and corresponds to the setup used during the ML learning phase.

 Overall, the DT accurately reproduces real-system behavior under predictable workloads for both models.
 Throughput and \Gls{ITL} achieve maximum SMAPE values of 5.08\% and 9.63\%, respectively, while \Gls{TTFT} exhibits higher deviation, with a maximum SMAPE of 18.95\%.
 Although the \textit{Original} variant consistently yields lower error, the \textit{Mean} configuration remains comparably accurate, supporting its use in practical scenarios.